-- to whom the underpin calculation applies, or - to whom the 85-year rule applies and who have not taken out an Additional Pension Contribution (APC) contract to cover the whole of the pension that would have accrued during the trade dispute period, or taken out an APC or Shared Cost APC contract to cover the whole of the pension that would have accrued during a period of unpaid additional maternity leave, unpaid additional adoption leave, unpaid shared parental leave or any other period of unpaid leave of absence with permission.
+- to whom the underpin calculation applies, or - to whom the 85-year rule applies and who have not taken out an Additional Pension Contribution (APC) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period.
 Compulsory employer contributions to a Shared Cost APC are limited to cover a maximum period of 36 months.